grammyjs/website/site/docs/guide/games.md

 bot.command("start", (ctx) => {
   await ctx.replyWithGame("my_game", {
     reply_markup: keyboard,
-    // or you can use the api method here according to
+    // Or you can use the api method here, according to your needs.
-    // your needs
   });
 });
 ```